Thor110/Expanded-Galaxy-Port/README.md

 # Files
 - .gitattributes - the gitattributes file.
 - .gitignore - the gitignore file.
+- k1-port-bugs.ods - bug tracking.
 - README.md - the readme.md file.
+- update-changes.ini.bat - A batch file used for updating the changes.ini files by constructing them from the parts in the changes folder.
 - update-modules.bat - A batch file used for updating the .mod files inside the "Expanded Galaxy Port Installer\tslpatchdata\modules" directory using those from the "Modules Source" folder.
 - version.txt - the current version number.